Leuchtfeuer/auth0-for-typo3/Documentation/Administration/TypoScript/Index.rst

       connection = google-oauth2
    }

+.. _admin-typoscript-roleMapping:

 Role Mapping
 ============

 Configure `fe_groups` and `be_groups` mappings to match Auth0 roles.
 Use the Auth0 role identifier as key and the TYPO3 frontend or backend user group ID as value.
 These settings must be made in your TypoScript setup (not constants).
+The Auth0 roles are expected in the `app_metadata` of the user under the roles key.
+Anyhow, you can configure the key by setting the TypoScript constant :typoscript:`plugin.tx_auth0.settings.roles.key` to a different value.

 Keep in mind, that there is one special option for backend users: You can set the admin flag by assigning the value `admin` to an Auth0 role.